 Skip navigation

 A cardiac event often starts slowly, with mild discomfort or pain.
-You may think your indigestion merely results from what you had for dinner.
-Or cold sweats and nausea are symptomatic of the flu.
+You may think you have indigestion as a result of what you had for dinner or cold sweats and nausea that are symptomatic of the flu.
 But those symptoms could indicate a more serious health problem.

 What is a heart attack?